The Best Family Activities in Kaikoura (for Babies, Toddlers, Kids, Teens and Beyond)

-Beautiful coastal and mountain scenery combined with wildlife experiences are what you can expect from a family trip to Kaikoura.
+Beautiful coastal and mountain scenery combined with wildlife experiences is what you can expect from a family trip to Kaikoura.
 Kaikoura is one of the best places on the South Island to encounter whales, seals, dolphins and some of the world’s largest seabirds.
-Treat you and your family to seeing some amazing creatures that we share this world with, as well as enjoy a couple of light-hearted activities, from sheep shearing to Kaikoura-themed mini-golf.
+Treat yourself and your family to seeing some amazing creatures that we share this world with, as well as enjoy a couple of light-hearted activities, from sheep shearing to Kaikoura-themed mini-golf.
 Check out some of our top recommendations for things to do in Kaikoura with kids!

 2. Ride the Coastal Pacific Train